Editorial Policies

 Submission & Publication Charges

-Challenge Journal of Perioperative Medicine does not require any kind of submission or publication charges.
+Challenge Journal of Perioperative Medicine does not charge any fees for manuscript submission or publication.

 Abstracted & Indexed by